We respect transparency

 Board committees

-On the 26th October 2023 AMCO Board of Directors (BoD) set up two Committees from within its ranks with investigative, propositional and advisory functions:
+On the 26th of October 2023 AMCO Board of Directors (BoD) set up two Committees from within its ranks with investigative, propositional and advisory functions: Risk and Related Parties Committee (Connected Persons) and Remuneration and Nomination Committee (on 26 of October 2023) and ESG Steering Committee (on 10 June 2025).

-- Risk and Related Parties Committee (Connected Persons)
+Risk and Related Parties Committee (Connected Persons)

 The Risk and Related Parties Committee (Connected Persons) has the task of assisting the Board of Directors by carrying out functions of a preliminary, propositional and advisory nature, regarding governance and risk management and the Internal Control System (ICS) to ensure its adequacy with respect to the characteristics of the Company in relation to the evolution of the organization and operations, as well as the regulatory context of reference.